 There are no taxis, no cars, no buses but the bicycles are there waiting to be rented out for the day or even the half day.

-A visit to La Digue isn’t complete without a visit to Grand Anse beach, regularly voted as another of the world’s most beautiful beaches.
+A visit to La Digue isn’t complete without a visit to Grand Anse and Anse Source d’Argent beach, both regularly voted as the world’s most beautiful beaches.

 Hire a bicycle and visit L’Union Estate.
 (An entrance fee is payable to help with the upkeep of the estate, it’s SCR100 and you will get a bracelet).
 Here you’ll access Anse Source D’Argent – The most Instagram-ed beach in the world).
 You’d also find an old historical cemetery, a massive Giant Tortoise pen, traditional Copra Mills etc. It’s a bit of a flash back to the old Seychelles.